pixebio/Mousebites/README.md

 3. **Launch with Live Server:**
 Pop open your favorite code editor (like VS Code), right-click `index.html`, and select **"Open with Live Server"**.
-(You'll see it running smoothly at `http://127.0.0.1:5500/index.html` just like in our screenshots! ✨)
+(You'll see it running smoothly at `http://127.0.0.1:5500/index.html` just like in our screenshots! ✨) *screenshots pending*

 ---